Unemployment Insurance Benefits

 - Pandemic Emergency Unemployment Compensation (PEUC): If you have a benefit year ending on or after July 1, 2019 (in effect, if you opened a claim on or after July 2, 2018) and you use up your regular benefits, you may be entitled to an additional 13 weeks of benefits until December 31, 2020.
 This situation is very unpredictable due to ongoing political negotiations.
 As of now, December 11, 2020, it appears that without an extension, no matter when your benefits start, no PEUC benefits will be available after the last payment date of December 27, 2020 if there is no congressional action to extend this benefit.
 Please be aware that this date may change.
 Be sure to check here for updates and public service announcements related to this topic.

-- Pandemic Unemployment Compensation (PUC): If you are otherwise eligible for regular benefits and/or PEUC, you will receive your regular weekly benefit rate plus an additional $600 per week from April 5, 2020 to July 31, 2020.** (**UPDATE: July 31 was the original end date.
-The last payment of such benefits ended on July 26, 2020.
+- Pandemic Unemployment Compensation (PUC): If you are otherwise eligible for regular benefits and/or PEUC, you will receive your regular weekly benefit rate plus an additional $600 per week from April 5, 2020 to July 31, 2020.** UPDATE: The last payment of such benefits ended on July 26, 2020.

 - Pandemic Unemployment Assistance (PUA): From January 27, 2020 to December 30, 2020, if you are not otherwise eligible for benefits and are unemployed, partially unemployed, or unable or unavailable to work because of the COVID-19 public health emergency, you may be eligible for PUA.
 That includes individuals who use up their regular benefits and/or PEUC benefits, or who would not be eligible for benefits under ordinary circumstances (e.g., if you are self-employed, an independent contractor, or have an insufficient work history).
 If you have the ability to work remotely with pay or are receiving paid sick leave or other paid leave benefits, you are not eligible for PUA.
 Between January 27, 2020 and December 30, 2020, you can only receive regular benefits and PUA benefits for up to 39 weeks.
 As of now, December 11, 2020, it appears that without an extension, no matter when your benefits start, no PUA benefits will be available on or after the last payment date of December 27, 2020 if there is no congressional action to extend this benefit.
 Please be aware that this date may change.
 Be sure to check here for updates and public service announcements related to this topic.

 Other Important Unemployment Insurance Benefit Information